veorq/misc/STUDENTS.md

 details), to teach you concepts or tools related to the projects, and more generally to have any enlightening discussion.

-I will rapidly respond to your requests of questions by email/message at any time of day even on week-ends, unless specific event.
+I will rapidly respond to your requests or questions by email/message at any time of day even on week-ends, unless specific event.
 You can call me on my mobile phone too, but for technical discussions I prefer a written form because it forces you to write down the question and thus